humhub-contrib/onlydocuments/README.md

 ## Description
 Collaboratively view and edit office documents (Word, Excel or PowerPoint) in real-time.

+You can find more information about the OnlyOffice Document Server (Integration) installation here:  http://helpcenter.onlyoffice.com/server/document.aspx

 > Note: This module requires a running OnlyOffice DocumentServer instance.

 __Module website:__ <https://github.com/humhub/humhub-modules-onlydocuments>